Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Introduction

 \subsection{Challenges}

-In summary, O-RAN provides the architectural foundation for joint communication-computation orchestration, yet the problem of per-frame, QoE-aware resource allocation for ImViD playback remains largely unaddressed, as shown in Table~\ref{tab:related_work_summary_refined}.
-Specifically, achieving fine-grained orchestration of gNB bandwidth, transmission power, and O-Cloud compute within each frame interval poses unique challenges:
+In summary, O-RAN provides the architectural foundation for joint communication-computation orchestration, yet the problem of per-frame, QoE-aware, Near-RT resource allocation for ImViD playback remains largely unaddressed, as shown in Table~\ref{tab:related_work_summary_refined}.
+Specifically, achieving fine-grained orchestration of gNB bandwidth, transmission power, and the O-Cloud's compute resources within each frame interval poses unique challenges: